 Sadly early in the 1970's the school fell upon hard times and the governors decided that it should close.
 This, for the staff and pupils concerned was devastating news and immediately prompted a new group, that eventually formed the new board of governors, to be set up.
 This group soon established that the school could survive and so started the new era.

 At that time the senior school had three boys' house and just one girls' house.
 It quickly became apparent that this situation needed to be changed.
 With greater numbers in the school new day houses were created.
-Boarding house life was considered a more friendly and personal environment than the basic class system and this was the reason for maintaining the house system for the day students.
+Boarding house life was considered a more friendly and personal environment than the basic class system and this was the reason for maintaining the house system for the day pupils.

 Since the 1970's, the school has gone from strength to strength.
 New and better facilities have been built, numbers of girls have increased and the academic record is one to be proud of.
 The status of being a HMC school is one to be admired and is testament to the dedication of all those concerned with the running of the school.